shirabiton/shirabiton/README.md

   - Full-Stack engineering studies at Mahat
   - Computer teaching studies by Ministry of Education

-I'm a lifelong learner, always on the lookout for new knowledge and ways to up my game.

-Whether it's through self-study or additional courses, I'm all in.

 ## 💪 Motivation
+I enjoy teamwork, <br>
-I enjoy teamwork and I am highly motivated to start working.
+and am highly motivated to start my professional journey.

-In August I wiil be available to work,

-so I am currently looking for a Full Stack development position that will challenge me and utilize my abilities.
+I am a lifelong learner, constantly seeking new knowledge and ways to enhance my skills.
+Whether through self-study or additional courses, I am fully committed.
+Need proof?
+Take a look at my skills section.
+Here, I am currently taking course in AWS, Docker, and Terraform - tools that piqued my curiosity about them, and I was not wrong, they are really fascinating.

 ## 📞 Concat me